 - 1. Judges and court staff who can perform the essential functions of their job remotely will telework when possible. - 2.
-Judge and Court Staff Monitoring Requirements: Point of care testing. - 3.
+Judge and Court Staff Monitoring Requirements - a.
+Self-monitoring and reporting any medical concerns that are consistent with the symptoms related to COVID-19 - b.
+Daily review of Midland Health and Senior Service statistics; and - c.
+Ongoing review of (1) Texas Department of State Health Services Minimum Standard Health Protocols for COVID-19; (2) applicable Emergency Executive Orders; (3) Emergency Orders issued by the Texas Supreme Court or the Local Administrative District Judge; and (4) guidance issued by the Office of Court Administration. - 3.
 Judges or court staff who feel feverish or have measured temperatures equal to or greater than 99.6°F, or with new or worsening signs or symptoms of COVID-19 such as cough, shortness of breath or difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat, loss of taste or smell, diarrhea, or having known close contact with a person who is confirmed to have COVID-19 will not be permitted to enter the building and should seek medical advice. - 4.
-Judges and court staff will be required to practice social distancing, and practice appropriate hygiene recommendations at all time, and wear face covering whenever in contact with the public. - 5.
-Protective Measures: The public will be restricted from interacting with court staff except when necessary.
+Judges and court staff will be encouraged to wear face coverings, and required to practice social distancing, and practice appropriate hygiene recommendations at all times. - 5.
+Protective Measures: COVID-19 symptoms signage posted in each court office, hand sanitizer dispensers have been placed in the office of the judge and each staff member, availability of masks and availability of disinfectants; each employee will clean computer keyboards, copier keypads, cabinets, knobs and any items that may have been touched in that person's office and staff common areas; no more than two (2) persons allowed at one time in any office other than the courtroom.